vnotex/vnote/src/data/extra/docs/en/markdown_guide.md

 **Notes**:

-* `*` is recommended in VNote;
+* `*` is recommended in VNote
 * If the render failed, try to add an additional space before the first `*` and after the last `*`.
-The space is necessary if the surrounded text begins or ends with full width punctuation;
+The space is necessary if the surrounded text begins or ends with full width punctuation

 ### Lists
 #### Unordered